rainforestapp/tester-chrome-extension/README.md

 Clone this repo

+### 2. Run the local dev server

+1. Run the local dev server with `./dev_server`
+2. (To test websocket interactions) run schrute locally at localhost:4000 (note: this is not open source)

 ### 2. Install the extension

-1. Enable API access for your tester account (in admin area)
-2. Go to: chrome://extensions/
+1. Go to: chrome://extensions/
-3. Enable "Developer Mode"
+2. Enable "Developer Mode"
-4. Load unpacked extention
+3. Click "Load unpacked extension"
-5. Select the folder you cloned
+4. Select `extension` folder in this repo

 ### 3. Run tests

-1. ``npm install``
+1. `npm install`
-2. ``npm test``
+2. `npm test`

 ## Deploying